solongo5/warehouse-slotting-dashboard/README.md

 The project is based on a real warehouse optimization use case.
 All data has been anonymized and simulated for confidentiality.

 ## Why I Built This
 With 9+ years of experience in supply chain and procurement, I've seen how warehouse layouts and inventory placement decisions can directly impact operational efficiency.
-I built this project to combine my warehouse operations background with analytics and demonstrate how inventory segmentation and movement data can be used to identify practical relocation opportunities and improve warehouse performance.
+I built this project to combine my supply chain and logistics background with analytics and demonstrate how inventory segmentation and movement data can be used to identify practical relocation opportunities and improve warehouse performance.

 ## The Problem